azusachino/idealistic-daydreamer/content/post/rust/startup.md

   - rust
 ---

-Learned from [offical book](https://doc.rust-lang.org/book).
+Learned from [official book](https://doc.rust-lang.org/book).
 One simple advice, **Check the source code**, there are a lot of usage examples and explanation.

 ## Key Concepts